Julia Goss: Early years and D'Oyly Carte

 Goss was born in Baillieston, Lanarkshire, near Glasgow, Scotland, of Scots ancestry.
 Her family moved to London when she was very young, and she participated in plays and musicals in school, also singing in church and in local choirs.
 She studied music at Trinity College of Music in London, performing in concerts and operas while a student.
 During her last year of music school, in the spring of 1967, Goss joined the D'Oyly Carte Opera Company as a chorister.
 She was stopped in the middle of her audition piece and feared that she had failed the audition, but the audition panel had heard enough to hire her on the spot.
 In the autumn of 1968, she began to play smaller principal roles in the Gilbert and Sullivan operas with the company, including Isabel in The Pirates of Penzance, Sacharissa in Princess Ida, Kate in The Yeomen of the Guard (also understudying and occasionally performing the leading role of Elsie Maynard), and Giulia in The Gondoliers.

-When Valerie Masterson left the company at the beginning of 1969, Goss took over the leading soprano roles.
+When Valerie Masterson left the company at the beginning of 1969, Goss took over her leading soprano roles.
 These included Mabel in Pirates, Yum-Yum in The Mikado, Elsie in Yeomen (although she only played this role in 1969), Casilda in The Gondoliers, Lady Ella in Patience, Lady Psyche in Princess Ida, Rose Maybud in Ruddigore and Aline in The Sorcerer.
 She also occasionally played Josephine in H.M.S.
 Pinafore.
 In 1975, during the company's centenary season, she played the Plaintiff in Trial by Jury, Princess Nekaya in Utopia Limited, and Julia Jellicoe in the concert performance of The Grand Duke.
-Colleague Jeffrey Cresswell related Goss's comment, after a man died in the audience during a performance of The Mikado at the Wimbledon Theatre: "I know matinees can sometimes be a little lacklustre, but Julia said she didn't think we had been that bad!"
+Colleague Jeffrey Cresswell related Goss's comment, after a man died in the audience during a performance of The Mikado at the New Wimbledon Theatre: "I know matinees can sometimes be a little lacklustre, but Julia said she didn't think we had been that bad!"

 Both during and after her years in the D'Oyly Carte Opera Company, Goss performed in oratorios and other concerts.
 In March 1970, she was soprano soloist in a performance of Bach's St. John Passion at the Queen Elizabeth Hall.